 Instructions

-- Whisk milk, eggs and vanilla extract in a large bowl.
+- Whisk milk, eggs, (cinnamon if using), and vanilla extract in a large bowl.

 - Place griddle or pan over medium-low heat and melt butter in pan.